littlelittleJessica/nighty-night/README.md

 # **Nighty Night**
 ## Introduction

 Nighty Night is a website that provide the functions of aiding sleep and record sleep conditions.
 It also contains administration operations.
-The backend code is constructed with the frame SpringBoot.
+The server side is a SpringBoot project.
 The database is based on MyBatis and the database connection uses Aliyun RDS.
 File management service uses Aliyun OSS.

 Its main functions are **Voice of Night**, **Sleep Record**, **Sleep Diary** and **website background management**